dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting types

-A class, mixin, enum, or extension declaration can be marked with an `augment`
+A class, enum, extension, extension type, or mixin declaration can be marked with an `augment` modifier:
-modifier:

 ```dart
 augment class SomeClass {